Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you indicate you are looking specifically for information on inclusive benefits and will get insights into understanding what that means—whether equitable parental leaves, transgender-inclusive healthcare plans, fertility support, or floating/open holidays to accommodate varied religious or cultural holidays without having to disclose personal information (if you don want to).
 You can see where the company is prioritizing investment as well as get a view into how deeply integrated their DEI efforts are within the strategy and operations of the organization.

-## What does it take to be successful at this company?
+## What Does it Take to Be Successful at This Company?

 ### Who to Ask:
 Recruiter